LibrariesHacked/librarieshacked.github.io/_posts/2020-11-20-libraries-hacked-plans..md

 ## Sponsorship

-It's a luxury, but I try to avoid library projects that involve money.
+It's a luxury, but I avoid library projects that involve money.
 The process of estimating, invoicing, and getting money is hard.
 I'm fortunate to have a job with normal taxed pay, and that's enough for me.
 (Though if you use freelancers, please pay them promptly!).

 That being said, Libraries Hacked costs money.
 The hosting for databases and web applications, plus some things like domain names and certificates comes to almost £1,000 a year.